 In addition, on January 27, 2005, the SARFT issued a notice prohibiting the broadcasting of television advertisements regarding SMS-based services that use fortune telling or horoscope-related information as content.
-We are aware of the potential regulatory risk that may be incurred by similar notices in the future that may be certain types of content found by the PRC government to be objectionable.
+We are aware of the potential regulatory risk that may be incurred by similar notices in the future that may be necessary to be provided by the PRC government to be objectionable.